kairosdb/bigqueue/README.md

 # Big Queue

 A big, fast and persistent queue based on memory mapped file.

 ***Notice***, bigqueue is just a standalone library, for a high-throughput, persistent, distributed, publish-subscrible messaging system, please refer to [Luxun](https://github.com/bulldog2011/luxun), Luxun messaging system uses bigqueue internally as fast and persistent queue.

+***Double Notice***, I (Owner of Kairosdb) have forked this code with the intention of maintaining it.
+It is some amazing code and it has been neglected for a few years.
+BigQueue is a critical part of KairosDB and in other projects I've created.

 ##Feature Highlight:
 1. **Fast**: close to the speed of direct memory access, both enqueue and dequeue are close to O(1) memory access.